Mise à jour: Updated

-Track list

 Mise à Jour Version 2.0

-On April 14, 2011 many months of the release of the initial album on 23 August 2010, M. Pokora released Mise à jour Version 2.0 and as a physical release starting 18 April 2011.
+On 14 April 2011 many months of the release of the initial album on 23 August 2010, M. Pokora released Mise à jour Version 2.0 and as a physical release starting 18 April 2011.
 Visually the CD was dubbed "the blue version" with the original August 2010 dubbed "the green version".

-Version 2.0 contains the full 14 titles of the standard version, but also in addition "À nos actes manqués" a remake of a Goldman/Fredericks/Jones classic, the yet unpublished "Si on échangeait les rôles", three songs in English language taken from the album "Updated".
+Version 2.0 contains the full 14 titles of the standard version, but also "À nos actes manqués", a remake of a Goldman/Fredericks/Jones classic, the yet unpublished "Si on échangeait les rôles", and three songs in English taken from the album Updated.